Mika-Rsbg/Mika-Rsbg/README.md

 - 👋 Hi, I’m @Mika-Rsbg
-- 👀 I’m interested in Python, Java, coding, computers and science
+- 👀 I’m interested in Python, Java, coding, animating, computers and science
-- 🌱 I’m currently learning Java and C++
+- 🌱 I’m currently learning Java, HTML, CSS, JavaScript and Adobe After Effects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects coded in Python or Java (with GUI)
 - 📫 How to reach me ...

 <!---